msai-amin/Ryzomatic/docs/EPUB_DEPLOYMENT_NOTES.md

 - Client-side EPUB parsing with `extractEpub` orchestrator.
 - Server-side text extraction during upload for search/RAG.
 - Library support for the new `epub` file type in filters, cards, and modals.
-- A dedicated `EPUBViewer` component with chapter navigation, typography controls, and AI context menu integration.
+- A dedicated `EPUBViewer` component with chapter navigation, typography controls, integrated search, and AI/TTS controls.

 ## Prerequisites